pingcap/blog/2017-09-12-futuresandgrpc.md

 future.wait();
 ```

-Some languages don’t provide coroutine, but we can have another workaround, which is future.
+Some languages don't provide coroutine, but we can have another workaround, which is future.
 Future is a kind-of promise.
 When we begin to resolve a future, the result of the future may not be ready now and cannot be retrieved now, but after the future is performed later, we can get the result again.

 You can wait the future to be finished, and multiple futures can be combined into a future chain.